adrido/minetest-mapper-cpp/doc/manual.rst

 	Specify the color to use for drawing player locations

-	An alpha value can be specified, but due to a bug in the drawing library, it will not have the desired effect.
+	An alpha value can be specified, but due to a bug in the drawing library, it will not have the desired effect for the circles.

 	Use `--drawplayers`_ to enable drawing players.